dahuatechnologies/dahuatechnologies/README.md

 - ⚡ Fun fact: ...
 -->

+## An simple academic AI with interactive results preview.

 ---

-## An simple academic AI with interactive results preview.
+## Obs: 3 Axis within Rotation within Vectors and Neurons and synapses

 ---